Home

 Barnstable - Hyannis Beaches

-The Town of Barnstable has 7 villages - including Hyannis - with beaches on Cape Cod Bay to the north and on Nantucket Sound to the south.
+The town of Barnstable has 7 villages, including Hyannis, with beaches on Nantucket Sound on the south side and Cape Cod Bay to the north.

 Sandy Neck Beach

-The long stretch of spectacular coastline known as "Sandy Neck" spans all the way from Sandwich to Barnstable, on the north (Cape Cod Bay) side of the Cape.
+The 7-mile long stretch of spectacular coastline known as "Sandy Neck" spans all the way from Sandwich to Barnstable on the north (Cape Cod Bay) side of the Cape.

-If you're looking for crystal clear water, rolling dunes, and gorgeous views, Sandy Neck Beach is the place!
+If you're looking for crystal clear water, rolling dunes, and gorgeous views, Sandy Neck Beach is the place to go!

 • Body of Water: Cape Cod Bay